apache/superset/docs/index.rst

 .. warning:: This project used to be name Panoramix and has been renamed
-    to Dashed in March 2016
+    to Caravel in March 2016

 Overview
 =======================================